Michael Jennings (boxer)

-Michael "Mikey" Jennings (born 9 September 1977) is a British former professional boxer who competed from 1999 to 2010.
+Michael "The Lurcher" Jennings (born 9 September 1977) is a British former professional boxer who competed from 1999 to 2010.
 He challenged once for the vacant WBO welterweight title in 2009.
 At regional level, he held the British welterweight title from 2005 to 2006.
 He has 2 sons, Mikey and Jack, and a daughter, Macy.

 Professional career

 Jennings turned with a 1st-round knockout of Tony Smith.
 Jennings in his early fights, with victories over journeyman fighters such as Lee Molyneux, Brian Coleman and Paul Denton.
 In May, 2003, Jennings won his first title when he defeated Jimmy Gould for the minor WBU International welterweight title.
 On 1 October 2004, he won the English welterweight championship with a 5th round stoppage of Chris Saunders.

 British Title

 In July 2005, he won the vacant British welterweight title with a 1st-round knockout of Jimmy Vincent.
 On 25 October 2005, Jennings recovered from a 1st round knockdown to go on to defeat Bradley Pryce on points in a defence of his British title.
 In January 2006, Jennings lost the title via a close split decision defeat to Young Mutley in his second title defence.
 Following the defeat to Mutley, Jennings returned to the ring in September 2006 to knockout Slovakian Rastislav Kovac in 3 rounds.